As participants, you are encouraged to:

 On Symposium day

-Arrive for registration at Griffis Hall on Friday, July 28th to check-in between 11:30 and 12:30 am.
+Arrive for registration at Griffis Hall to check-in at least 30 minutes before your scheduled presentation session.
 You will receive your scheduled presentation time a week before the Symposium.
 You should arrive to the presentation room at least 15 minutes prior to your scheduled time.